 For thousands of years, Indians have identified the importance of copper and used it for cooking and serving utensils.
 Even today we can see these utensils mostly in Southern and rural India.

-As we know it is the Indian culture in which it is prescribed to burn the dead body.
+As we know it is the Indian culture which prescribed to burn the dead body.
 Death ritual doesn’t only mean to burn the body, it also includes practices like mundan.
-Mundan is performed by the relatives of the deceased one by shaving off their heads, beards and, moustache.
+Relatives perform the Mundan of the deceased one, as they shave off their heads, beards and, moustache.
 The scientific reason behind it is to keep away the micro-organisms that are present on the dead body.

-In the death rituals performed at Samshan, small children and pregnant women are not allowed just to keep them away from diseases as they are quite vulnerable because of their age and state.
+During the performance of the death rituals at Samshan, there is no allowance of small children and pregnant women.
+This is to keep them away from diseases as they are quite vulnerable because of their age and state.
 We also take a bath after returning from Vaikunth without coming in contact with any other person.
 Hence, after all the antim kriya i.e. last rites the family members visit holy places like temples so that they get some emotional stability.

 Read in detail about decoding the mystery of death according to Hinduism and science

 In Indian culture, we do not wear our footwear inside our houses.
 But, nowadays many have excluded this practice because of the influence by the west.
-This is just because dirt from outside shouldn’t be carried inside with the shoes.
+This is just because one should not carry the dirt from outside inside with the shoes.

 The Indian land has always emphasized on a balanced diet.
 This diet has been termed Sattvik by nature, for its purity and health benefits.
 The sizzling sound of tomato cuttings, coriander leaves and seeds floating on the shallow erupting oil are what rings when we think of our mother’s cooking.

-But, no matter how much the trumpet is blown in praise of our mothers’ we still tend to plunge our taste buds in all that is appeasing rather than healthy.
+But, no matter how much praises do mothers get.
+We still tend to plunge our taste buds in all that is appeasing rather than healthy.
 Sattvic food that comes into being naturally at the hands of our mothers in the warmth, and comfort of our homes is both healthy and tantalizing at the same time.

 The occasional chicken mutton doesn’t come under Sattvic food cause it goes against the very meaning of sattvic but does contribute to our much-needed protein intake.
-When talking about sattvic food one tends to picture oneself as pure vegetarian, who is no doubt correct and the very base of our mother’s cooking on a regular basis but, if the nutritional value intrinsic to sattvic food is not kept in mind then even vegetarian turns into Tamasic, the other name of impure.
+When talking about sattvic food one tends to picture oneself as pure vegetarian.
+This is no doubt correct, and the very base of our mother’s cooking on a regular basis.
+But, if the nutritional value intrinsic to sattvic food is not kept in mind then even vegetarian turns into Tamasic, the other name of impure.

-Like if too much oil is added to add to the taste of the food, then it won’t benefit our physical self instead lead to the rise of low-density lipoproteins or fats in simple words.
-This is one technique used in fast food corners around the world thus, no wonder veg burgers and French fries aren’t healthy for us either.
+Like if one adds too much oil to add to the taste of the food.
+Then it won’t benefit our physical self instead lead to the rise of low-density lipoproteins or fats in simple words.
+The fasd food corners around the world use this technique.
+Thus, no wonder veg burgers and French fries aren’t healthy for us either.

-A well-balanced cooked meal imbued with all the necessary nutrients present in the right proportions like vitamins, minerals, carbohydrates, fats, proteins, water as a medium for carrying the nutrients is what is defined as a Sattvic food described by seers, sages and saints right from the ancient times.
+A well-balanced cooked meal imbued with all the necessary nutrients present in the right proportions like vitamins, minerals, carbohydrates, fats, proteins, water as a medium for carrying the nutrients.
+This is the Sattvic food that seers are describing along with sages and saints right from the ancient times.
 There are various other healthy eating habits in Indian culture which we must be aware of.